Welcome to my website. I'm pleased you found me and I hope you will stay a while.

 If I should drop my golden ring

-While swimming in the sea today,
+while swimming in the sea today,

-The shrimps would think the wind had sucked
+the shrimps would think the wind had sucked

-The centre of the sun away.
+the centre of the sun away.

 Then they would wonder why it fell,

-And with what purpose it was sent,
+and with what purpose it was sent,

-And generations would be raised
+and generations would be raised

-To theories of what it meant.
+to theories of what it meant.

 Published in Snakeskin image